lshepard/LegoGPT/README.md

 And finally, `output.ldr` contains the LEGO structure in LDraw format, which can be opened with any LDraw-compatible software.

+## Running texturing

+The subdirectory `src/texture` contains the code for generating the UV texture or per-brick color given a LEGO design.
+To run texturing, `cd` into `src/texture` and follow the instructions in the `README.md` file there.

 ## Running fine-tuning